NTIG-Uppsala/TE4-VALE-Biluthyrning/README.md

 ---

-### Changing Open Opening Hours
+### Changing Open Hours

-To change the opening hours that appear on the site, you have to change the object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/public/js/openHours.js) file.
+To change the open hours that appear on the site, you have to change the object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/public/js/openHours.js) file.

 To change closed days change the text content of a table in the [index.hbs](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/hbs/index.hbs) file and change the closedDates object in the [openHours.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/public/js/openHours.js) file.